 app/etc/env.php, which should not be in source control.

-Set the system-specific configuration in the Magento Admin in your development (or Magento Commerce Cloud integration) system and write the configuration to
+Set the system-specific configuration in the Magento Admin in your development (or Cloud for Adobe Commerce integration) system and write the configuration to

 env.php using the

 You can manage the sensitive configuration in any of the following ways: